alxshelepenok/lumen/content/posts/hosting-static-webflow-sites-on-fleek-no-cms.md

 [Webflow’s](https://webflow.com/) site builder is an amazing tool for quickly setting up a new site, both at a no-code beginner level and at an advanced hands-on one.
 But what if you want to build your site from scratch with this tool, and then **host it on the Open Web** on IPFS or the Internet Computer with Fleek?

 You can! **This guide is focused on static-sites only,** meaning sites that don’t use Webflow’s CMS/Collection or E-Commerce features.
-There are some details in Webflow’s export that make for this limitation which we will detail below.
+There are some details in Webflow’s export that result in this limitation which we will detail below.

-But, as for static sites, nothing that we can’t solve with a GitHub repos and a little Python magic.
+But, as for static sites, nothing that we can’t solve with a GitHub repo and a little Python magic.

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog Inline/magic.gif)